akimaliiev/Discourse_and_Grammar/README.md

 - ✅ Initialize with `with-router` template
 - ✅ Supabase setup with Row-Level Security (RLS)
-- ✅ ESLint + Prettier configuration
+- ✅ Configuration of ESLint + Prettier
 - ✅ Git strategy and branching

 🗪 *Insert screenshot of Supabase table structure*